 The University has worked closely with Cassie, in her ODILS CEO role, for a number of years.
 She has facilitated a range of placements for Marjon students, from arranging case study opportunities for English Language and Linguistics students to observations for overseas teachers on University programmes.

 Sir David Carter began teaching music in various comprehensive schools across the country, since taking his first post in 1983.
 As a graduate of music, from the University of London, he went on to develop his career and became headteacher of Cirencester Deer Park School, Gloucestershire in 1997.

 Sir David went on to become Principle of John Cabot City Technology College, Bristol in 2004.
 In 2007 he became the CEO of the Cabot Learning Federation, helping to lead the growth of the federation to include 12 schools.

-In 2013 Sir David was recognised for his services to education by recieving a knighthood in the Queen's birthday honours.
+In 2013 Sir David was recognised for his services to education by receiving a knighthood in the Queen's birthday honours.